Independent, Student-Driven Learning

-Lexia Strategies develops foundational reading skills through an engaging, mature program interface that is designed specifically for students receiving Tier II and III instruction in grades 6–12.
+Strategies helps students develop fundamental literacy skills through an engaging, mature program interface that is designed students in grades 6 and above.
 The activities incorporate high utility words and academic vocabulary with age-appropriate topics while students develop the basic skills necessary to become successful readers.
 Since students' learning within the program is self-directed, they can choose which activities to complete as they work through the rigorous scope and sequence.

 [ Mention motivational features & embedded videos ]